sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

-# Quickstart step 1: Install dependencies
+q# Quickstart step 1: Install dependencies

 Sourcegraph has the following dependencies: